It’s Not Who You Know — It’s Who Knows You: Employee Social Capital and Firm Performance

 58 Pages Posted: 8 Feb 2021 Last revised: 10 Jul 2022

 Date Written: March 15, 2020

-We show that the social capital embedded in employees’ networks enhances firm performance and provide evidence on the mechanism.
-Using novel data from a professional networking app, we measure a firm’s social capital derived from employees’ connections with external stakeholders.
-The directed nature of connections allows for identifying whether one party in a connection is more valued.
-Results show that firms with more employee social capital perform better; the positive effect stems primarily from employees being valued by others.
+We show that the social capital embedded in employees’ networks contributes to firm performance.
+Using novel, individual-level network data, we measure a firm’s social capital derived from employees’ connections with external stakeholders.
+Our directed network data allow for differentiating those connections that know the employee and those that the employee knows.
+Results show that firms with more employee social capital perform better; the positive effect stems primarily from employees known by others.
 We provide causal evidence exploiting the enactment of a government regulation that imparted a negative shock to networking with specific sectors and provide evidence on the mechanisms.